China's Lenovo to buy Brazilian electronics company CCE

-The deal, announced in a securities filing, is valued at a base price of 300 million reais, subject to adjustments.
+The deal, announced in a securities filing, is valued at a base price of 300 million reais ($148 million), subject to adjustments.
 Payment, in a mix of stock and cash, could include an additional 400 million reais, depending on performance-based indicators over the four years ending in December 2016.

 "Brazil has a positive growth rate (for PCs) even in the current relatively volatile environment," Lenovo chief financial officer Waiming Wong told Reuters in an interview.
 "If we really go for the high growth market, the big market, Brazil is obviously the candidate."